dreamportdev/Osdev-Notes/07_IPC/02_Shared_Memory.md

 Your virtual memory manager will also need to keep track of whether it allocated the pages for a particular virtual memory range, or it borrowed them from the ipc subsytem.
 We need this distinction because of how shared memory works: if two VMMs map the same physical memory, and then one VMM exits and frees any physical memory it had mapped, it will free the physical memory used for the shared memory.
 This leaves the other VMM with physical memory that the physical memory manager thinks is *free*, but it's actually still in use.

 The solution we're going to use is *reference counting*.
-Everytime a VMM maps shared memory into it's page tables, we increase the count by 1.
+Everytime a VMM maps shared memory into its page tables, we increase the count by 1.
 Whenever a VMM exits and goes to free physical memory, it will first check if it's shared memory or not.
 If it's not, it can be freed as normal, but if it's shared memory we simply decrease the reference count by 1.
 Whenever decrementing the reference count, we check if it's zero, and only then we free the physical memory.
 The reference count can be thought of as a number that represents how many people are using a particular shared memory instance, with zero meaning no-one is using it.
 If no-one is using it, we can safely free it.

 ## IPC Manager

 We're going to implement an *IPC manager* to keep track of shared memory.

-At it's heart, our IPC manager is going to be a list of physical memory ranges, with a name attached to each range.
+At its heart, our IPC manager is going to be a list of physical memory ranges, with a name attached to each range.
 When we say physical memory *range*, this just refers to a number of physical pages located one after the other (i.e. contiguous).
 Attaching a name to a range lets us identify it, and we can even give some of these names special meanings, like `/dev/stdout` for example.
 In reality this is not how stdout is usually implemented, but it serves to get the point across.

 We're going to use a struct to keep track of all the information we need for shared memory, and store them in a linked list so we can keep track of multiple shared memory instances.